alejandro-fdez/hacker-news/README.md

 ## API Documentation

-The project uses a couple of available [API urls from HackerNews]([https://github.com/nrabhiram/vite-react-ts-tailwind-template/issues/new](https://github.com/HackerNews/API)) or create a PR if you'd like to contribute 🙌
+The project makes use of available [API urls on HackerNews repo](https://news.ycombinator.com/news)

 ## License